opencog/atomspace/examples/atomspace/README.md

 * The AtomSpace as a knowledgebase - a graph database.
 * Basic querying (pattern-matching) and inference on knowledge.
-* Assigning degrees of truth to various facts and inferences.
+* Associating numerical values to various facts and inferences.
 * Complex knowledge-representation tasks, including:
     - Setting unique state
     - Designing properties